 Other common ways of getting a green card require starting the process by yourself, for example if you are a refugee or seeking asylum within the United States (both of which can eventually lead to getting a green card), you are an investor willing to put a large sum into a U.S. business that you'll be actively involved in (in which case you'd start by filing your own petition on USCIS Form I-526), you are the spouse of a U.S. citizen who is abusive and isn't cooperating with helping you obtain a green card (in which case you'd start by filing your own petition on Form I-360), and so forth.

 After submitting the initial petition, you can expect a wait of several months before you get an answer.
 U.S. Citizenship and Immigration Services (USCIS) gets really backed up at times, and the situation has gotten more dire during the Trump Administration.

 If you're in a category where visas are subject to annual limits, you'll have to wait until your "Priority Date" (which comes from the date your I-130 petition was first received by USCIS) comes up on a waiting list.
 This can take years, depending on your category and which country you're from.
-Spouses and unmarried children of permanent residents, for example, often wait around five years.
+Spouses and unmarried children of permanent residents, for example, often wait around two years.
 Brothers and sisters of U.S. citizens tend to wait the longest, upwards of 20 years.

 Check the State Department's Visa Bulletin for a list of the Priority Dates just becoming current.
 If you count the length of time between the current Priority Date in your category and today's date, you'll get a rough idea of how long people like you usually wait between I-130 approval and visa availability (though this can, of course, change year by year, depending on how many people apply in the various categories).